-The lease for the premises occupied by the Institute expires in August 2023.
-The Institute is also committed to making periodic payments for equipment under operating leases which expire from 2019 to 2022.
-The minimum annual payments for these operating leases are as follows:
+The lease for the premises occupied by the Institute expires in August 2026.
+The Institute is also committed to making periodic payments for equipment and software under operating leases or licenses which expire in 2023/2024.
+Estimated annual payments for these operating leases are as follows: